bbauska/HTML5-webdev/html-basics.md

 <p>For the example above to work, you need a server capable of sending data updates (like
 PHP or ASP).</p>

-<pThe server-side event stream syntax is simple.
+<p>The server-side event stream syntax is simple.
 Set the "Content-Type" header to
 "text/event-stream".
 Now you can start sending event streams.</p>

 <p>Code in PHP (demo_sse.php):</p>